Today’s Reading: Ezekiel 37:1-38:23 (additional reading: Psalm 117:1-2 & Proverbs 28:1 )

-That’s the way that God describes EVERY unbeliever.
+That’s the way that God describes unbelievers.
 As for you, you were dead in your transgressions and sins.
-(Ephesians 2:1) The mind of sinful man is HOSTILE to God.
-(Romans 8:7) Life would seem a lot easier if people were at least amicable to the LORD – if we at least has some glimmer of hope.
-But when describes the world as dead in sins, there isn’t much room for hope.
+(Ephesians 2:1) The mind of sinful man is hostile to God.
+(Romans 8:7) When God describes the world as dead in sins, there isn’t much room for hope.

 So when God presented Ezekiel with this graveyard and asked him, “Son of man, can these bones live?”
 What did Ezekiel say?
 “O Sovereign LORD, you alone know.”
 He honestly said, “I don’t know.”
 He knew God was almighty, and he wanted to believe it, but how could they?

 When you stand in the middle of this graveyard, don’t you often have the same question?
 Are you also living in a graveyard of finances?
 Does there seem there is no way out of debt?
 Are you living in a graveyard of dead love in your marriage?
 Does it seem hopeless?
 It was seemingly hopeless.
 But not with the LORD of hosts!